LucasNative/42-libft/README.md

 My very first own C library

 ### About:
   This projec is part of <a href="https://www.42sp.org.br/">42 São Paulo</a> cursus.
-Libft aims to code a C library regrouping usual functions.&nbsp
+Libft aims to code a C library regrouping usual functions.

+  &nbsp
   _This library has been tested in MacOs and Linux environment_

 ### How to use: